Dynamic Pricing and Matching for Two-Sided Queues

-Now we will first present a lemma which is essential to prove Proposition \ref{theo: monotonicity}. \begin{lemma} The optimal difference of bias function $\Delta h^{*}(q)$ is monotonically decreasing in $q$. \end{lemma} \proof{Proof} The proof by induction is presented below. \textbf{Base Case:} As we can start with any initial bias function to implement relative value iteration algorithm, we pick a monotonically decreasing difference of bias function $\Delta \BFh_0(q)$ in $q$. \textbf{Induction Hypothesis:} Assume that $\Delta \BFh_k(q)$ is monotonically decreasing in $q$. \textbf{Induction Step:} We will now calculate $\Delta h_{k+1}(q+2)-\Delta h_{k+1}(q+1)$ and show that it is always non negative.
-We have,
+\proof{Proof of Lemma~\ref{lemma: monotonic}.} The proof is by induction using value iteration for the discounted problem.
+In the base case, as we can choose any initial value function in the value iteration algorithm, we pick a value function such that $\Delta V_{\alpha, 0}(q)$ is monotonically decreasing in $q$, say, $V_{\alpha, 0}(q)=0$.